 - If you are in a high-consensus category (Analytics, Dev Tools): Your priority is defense.
 Monitor your position weekly across all five engines.
 Any crack, like Netlify's breakthrough against Vercel, is the early signal of erosion.

 - If you are in a low-consensus category (PM): This is your window.
-Invest aggressively in the content signals that AI engines use for recommendations: strong documentation, third-party reviews, and structured comparison content.
+Invest in the content signals that AI engines use for recommendations: strong documentation, third-party reviews, and structured comparison content.
 The first PM brand to achieve 3/5 consensus on multiple queries will have a significant advantage.

 - If your category just destabilized (CRM): Track which engines are shifting and in which direction.
 Perplexity and Claude now have opposite CRM biases.
 Your AEO strategy needs to be engine-specific, not one-size-fits-all.